-Mad Dog Mattis’s Defense Strategy Is Bold
+Mattis’s Defense Strategy Is Bold

 Elephants in the Room

-Mad Dog Mattis’s Defense Strategy Is Bold
+Mattis’s Defense Strategy Is Bold

 The only problem is, it's not realistic about funding.